Ph.D. Program Requirements

 All programs of study are created individually, but must be approved in advance by both the student’s advisor and the faculty.
 All programs of study must include the following:

-- 4 graduate-level courses in an emphasis area, and at least one course in each of the other two specialty areas.
+- Four graduate-level courses in one of following three areas: behavioral, design, or technical.
+Additionally, at least one graduate-level course in each of the other two areas.

 In addition, each program of study must include at least one graduate-level design studio course.